 Since we started traveling full-time in January 2012, we have taken 146 flights, of which 102 have been purchased with frequent flyer miles, saving us $23,781 to date (our entire flight history, if you are interested).
 But you are probably thinking, “Wait a minute.
 Are these guys flight attendants?
 Stowaways?
 Straight out of their mind?!”
 None of the above.

-Benefits of mileage hacking
+Benefits of Award Travel

 - Travel Catalyst: Having a large stash of miles will not only save you money on your travel (obviously!), but more importantly, it increases your chances of taking that next international trip.